BUTR/Bannerlord.Lib.Harmony/README.md

 ### About

-This is a light fork of Lib.Harmony with non integrated MonoMod.Common.
-There's a difference in how Harmony exposes MonoMod.Common on .NET Framework and .NET (Core).
+This is a fork of Lib.Harmony with the following features:
+* We removed MonoMod.Common from Harmony - there's a difference in how Harmony exposes MonoMod.Common on .NET Framework and .NET (Core):
-In .NET Framework it's integrated (linked) within Harmony.
+  * In .NET Framework it's integrated (statically linked) within Harmony.
-In .NET (Core) it's exposed as a separate dependency.
+  * In .NET (Core) it's exposed as a separate dependency.
-For consistence sake and compatibility reasons, we need to have a consistent behaviour, thus we forked Lib.Harmony and made it no longer link the dependency on .NET Framework, redirecting the integrated types via TypeForwardedTo.
+For consistence sake and compatibility reasons, we need to have a consistent behaviour, removed MonoMod.Common and redirected the integrated types via TypeForwardedTo.
-We also reduced the targets to net472, netcoreapp3.1 and netstandard2.0 to target only game supported runtimes.
+* We also reduced the targets to net472, netcoreapp3.1 and netstandard2.0 to target only game supported runtimes.
+* We replaced MonoMod.Common with MonoMod.Utils and MonoMod.RuntimeDetours.

+This fork is _**fully**_ backwards compatible with the original **Lib.Harmony**!

-Check the original for more info!
+Check the original repo for more info!